 - British Standard BS 3900 for the determination of resistance to abrasion applicable to paints and varnishes

 - ANSI Standard INCITS 322 applicable to card durability.
 A Taber abrasion test is specified by the Book Manufacturing Institute (BMI)

 A test panel is withdrawn under a constant weighted 1mm tungstem carbide ball-ended needle at a speed of 3.4cm/second using a Sheen 705 mechanized Scratch Tester satisfying the requirements of BS 3900 Part E2 1992/ISO 1518 1992.
 Failure of the surface coating is examined visually and by electrical surface resistance when the underlying substrate is electrically conductive.

 Coating failure under a given needle profile/weighting is related to coating-substrate adhesion, mechanical properties of substrate and coating, coating thickness, internal stress in coating and friction between stylus-tip and coating.
 The practical scratch adhesion value of a coating is defined as the lowest critical load at which the coating fails.

 The Satra rub tester is a circular rub fastness tester which can also be used for testing the rub/abrasion resistance of inks on printed films, such as plastic carrier bags, under dry and wet conditions.

 The machine has a rotating head holding a circular felt pad which is applied to the sample under a defined load.

-The rub or abrasion resistance is determined by the extent of damage to the sample material or by the extent of colour or print transfer to the felt pad, using a standard scale where necessary.
+The rub or abrasion resistance is determined by the extent of damage to the sample material or by the extent of color or print transfer to the felt pad, using a standard scale where necessary.

 The Satra rub tester is used in testing against International Standard ISO 105-X12.